-How to Talk about Trauma in Therapy: Three Expert Tips
+How to Talk about Trauma in Therapy: Three Expert Tips?

-When you have spent years trying to block out intense and painful experiences, talking openly about them doesn’t come easily.
+Therapist and client in one-on-one trauma therapyWhen you have spent years trying to block out intense and painful experiences, talking openly about them doesn’t come easily.
 For trauma survivors, this can make being candid in therapy feel very challenging.
 They may even resist going to therapy as they don’t know how they might react to being invited to discuss trauma’s direct and indirect impact on them.
 Learning how to benefit most from trauma therapy can come from a few expert tips on how to prepare.

 Unresolved trauma can have an effect on a person’s health and well-being for decades.
 It can be a factor in their substance use disorder, too.
 Trauma therapy is a recommended way to address the intense and painful experiences of the past.
 It may consist of different types of therapeutic approaches.